Giveda/GOSP/README_en.md

 # GOSP = Giveda® Open Source Project
 中文版本： https://gitee.com/giveda/GOSP/blob/master/README.md

+# Abstract
-On the premise of respecting(not infringing) Qt's IPR(Intellectual Property Right), on the premise of not depending on Qt, this framework provides Qt-Style APIs, and it only needs a few hundred KB of ROM&RAM.
+QT is an excellent C++ development framework, which provides excellent APIs.
+I love Qt very much, but I think that Qt is too large&complex(it needs a lot RAM/ROM), so I wrote this framework, named it GOSP.
+On the premise of not depending on Qt, this framework provides Qt-Style APIs, and it only needs a few hundred KB of ROM&RAM.
 Here is some applications(examples):
 ![doc/images/](docs/images/DVB_edit_chnl_768x432.gif)